Earlier this week, I sent The Boyfriend to the grocery store to pick up some items I needed to make his not-just-plain-steak steak dinner.

 - Pour honey sriracha marinade in a large zip lock bag.
 Add drumsticks and toss to coat.
 Squeeze excess air out of bag and seal.
 Let chicken marinate in the refrigerator for at least 2 hours, turning half way through if possible.

 - Preheat oven to 450 degrees.
 Prepare a large baking sheet by lining it with aluminum foil.
-Place an oven safe wire rack (sterling silver, not black coated) on top of the foil, so that the setup creates a makeshift grill.
+Place an oven safe rack (sterling silver, not black coated) on top of the foil, so that the setup creates a makeshift grill.

-- Place drumsticks on wire rack and set bag with marinade to the side (do not throw away).
+- Place drumsticks on rack setup and set bag with marinade to the side (do not throw away).
 Bake drumsticks in the oven for 30 minutes or until outside of chicken is caramelized and there are few dark spots.

 - While chicken cooks, pour marinade in a small saucepan.
 Bring to a boil over medium heat.
 Continue to heat marinade so that there are vigorous bubbles but sauce is not boiling over.
 Let sauce simmer for 10-15 minutes, stirring occasionally, until thickened.
 Sauce is ready once bubbles have become big & slow, sauce seems "spotted" (with bubbles), and the sauce can coat the back of a spoon.
 Set heat to low while chicken finishes.